nitinrajput1997/Magma-India-Improvement-Proposal-MIIP/miip3.md

 ## 2.0 Background

-Currently Magma certification is not maintained by anone and there are a lot of bugs in the platform like after completion of the test certificate should be generated automatically.
+Currently Magma certification is not maintained by anyone and there are a lot of bugs in the platform like after completion of the test certificate should be generated automatically.
 Instead of this, the user has to request the admin to generate the certificate after passing the test.

 ## 3.0 Implementation scope
 ## 3.1